 Navigating an evolving theology or expanding spirituality

-Decolonizing spirituality
+Decolonizing one’s spirituality

 What does accompaniment with movement look like in a session?